Title

 A law in the Philippines imposes penalties on those who spread false information or make threats about bombs or destructive devices, aiming to address public confusion caused by radicals and lawless elements, with offenders subject to arrest without bail and military courts having exclusive jurisdiction over cases.

-It can be committed by word of mouth or through the use of the mail, telephone, telegraph, printed materials, or other instruments or means of communication.
+It covers threats or false information conveyed by word of mouth, and through the mail, telephone, telegraph, printed materials, and other means of communication.

-Violators can be punished with imprisonment of not more than five (5) years, a fine of not more than forty thousand pesos (P40,000.00), or both, at the court's discretion.
+Upon conviction, imprisonment of not more than five (5) years or a fine of not more than forty thousand pesos (P40,000.00), or both, at the discretion of the court.

-No, persons charged under this decree are not entitled to bail pending trial by the military tribunals or courts.
+Section 2 provides that the offender shall not be entitled to bail pending trial by the military tribunals or military courts.

 Analyze Cases Smarter, Faster